 |Other Areas||as charged|

 Bin cards will be pre-printed with grower number, variety, growing method and maturity area.
-Please take care to fill in the bin cards clearly and correctly with a permanent marker pen including:
+Please take care to fill in the bin cards clearly and correctly with a permanent marker pen including the pick date.

 Transport of bins to and from the orchard will be a cost to the grower and is not included in the base packing rate (see chart 2).